-This article tells a bit about the components used, and also provides some background facts and basic knowledge about scanning films with a digital camera.
+This article tells a bit about the components used, and also provides some background facts and basic knowledge about scanning 135 film with a digital camera.
 My digitizing lightbox consists of five components:

 Table of contents

 When digitizing film with a DSLR, a film negative holder serves two functions: Leaving the back side open for backlighting while holding the negatives flat.
 Right when I first saw the early bird offers for the newly introduced film holders of the modular Valoi 360 series, I sniped the 35mm film holder for a sympathetic 39 €.

 The film holder mainly consists of a base plate with dimensions 141 × 89 mm.
 Viewed from above in landscape format, the actual film window unit sits in on the right side.
 The base plate is carried by four “feet” (4mm height).
 They are, on three sides, offset 6mm from the edge and ~1.5mm on the side under the film holder unit.

 So if you like to insert the film holder into another carrier plate (e.g. a box lid), this support plate needs a “mounting window” of 134 × 78mm the film holder comfortably fits in.
 The film holders edge offset will then cover the mounting windows edges.